 “Liz’s success was due to the hard work she put in, taking on board the learnings, developing a growth mindset, and putting it all into practice”, said Anneliese.

-ETC’s Career Transition Assistance Program (CTA) is a new initiative to help mature-aged job seekers (45 and plus) build their skills and confidence to become more competitive in the job market.
+Career Transition Assistance (CTA) is an initiative to help mature-aged job seekers (45 and plus) build their skills and confidence to become more competitive in the job market.

 At ETC we understand that adults come with real-life experiences.
 Therefore our focus is to empower individuals to grow and develop through our interactive and supportive career transition services.